-The forecast expenses and estimated revenue of the Prescribed List cost recovery arrangements for the 2024-25 financial year and three forward years are in Table 6.
-The financial estimates do not include the levy and will be updated when the levy amount is determined.
+The forecast expenses and estimated revenue of the Prescribed List cost recovery arrangements for the 2025-26 financial year and three forward years are in Table 6.

 There is an ongoing net deficit, which is supplemented by Government appropriation to the Department for the under recovery.
 Forward projections demonstrate the difference between expenses and revenue increases every year.